 Armor Attack is a birds eye view game in a town in the midst of war where you control a jeep doing the best you can to defend what is left of the city.
 Your jeep must stop tanks and helicopters that fly overhead.
 The chopper can enter and exit the screen at any point, and this keeps you guessing.
 If you are cornered, you can try to use the buildings to assist your cover and with both the tanks and helicopter firing at your jeep, you must evade their fire to survive and then destroy them to progress to the next level.
 Tanks require 2 direct hits to destroy them, as the first hit will only immobilize them but they can still shoot at you.

-This choice might be the most controversial as I have left off a few very well known titles like Web Warp (also know as Web Wars) and Fortress of Narzod.
+This choice might be controversial as I have left off a few well known titles including Web Warp (also know as Web Wars) and Fortress of Narzod.
 To me this game has a certain appeal that kept me returning for more.
-Maybe it was the cockpit view which reminded me of Elite, one of my favourite games.
+Maybe it was the cockpit view which reminded me of Elite, one of my favorite games.
 The aim of this game is to control the ship to clear levels by firing at enemies and using your shield sparingly which shows how much is available via a horizontal line at the bottom of the screen.
-You are also require to dock with your mothership (UFO) by lining up the yellow cross-hair with the rotating square door and pressing your power link button.
-Be careful not to fire at your mothership or you will be in trouble.
+You are also require to dock with your mother-ship (UFO) by lining up the yellow cross-hair with the rotating square door and pressing your power link button.
+Be careful not to fire at your mother-ship or you will be in trouble.
 Each level ends with a challenging level boss that is both frustrating to defeat and rewarding when you have done so.

 Other Good Vectrex Games

 Here are some more Vectrex games that I recommend looking for on the Vectrex system:

 - Fortess of Narzod

 - Web Wars